jackywxd/www.jackywu.ca/content/blog/2017/07-11-2017/index.md

 tags: ["raspberry", "ssh", "pi zero", "wifi"]
 ---

-Today I recevied a Pi Zero W which I ordered last week from adafruit.
+Today I received a Pi Zero W which I ordered last week from adafruit.
 Sweet!
 So I start playing with it.
 As a long time Raspberry pi player, I thought it should be pretty straight forward to set it up.
 But it ends up taking me few hours just to figure out how to remote SSH into it.

 ![image of logo](../../assets/2017/pi-zero-w.jpg)